paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 The proposed technical work can be summarized in four points:

-- Find the correct Transonic abstraction to represent a concept available in (some of) the backend(s).
-Define a good API for Transonic to express these concepts.
+- Find the correct Transonic abstractions to represent most concepts available in the accelerators.
+Design a good API for Transonic to express these concepts.

 - Improve the accelerators when needed.
 Fix bugs and performance issues.
 Implement new features when needed (better fused types in Cython, `dataclass`